 This course focuses on the use of univariate statistics as applied to social and behavioural research within the fields of organizational, management, and consumer studies.
 Emphasis will be place on providing a solid understanding of descriptive statistics, mean difference testing, analysis of variance and covariance, linear and logistic regression, and power and effect size.
 Laboratory sessions will focus on analysis application using statistical packages such as SPSS, R, SAS, Stata, and Mplus.

 This course provides a review of selected multivariate analysis techniques with applications to management.
 Students will learn to determine which multivariate technique is appropriate for a specific research problem and how to apply multivariate quantitative techniques to research questions.
 Topics include regression analysis, anova, principal components, factor and discriminant analysis, nonmetric scaling and trade-off analysis.
 The course uses a hands-on approach and requires computer-program analysis.

 This doctoral seminar provides students with the historical roots, underlying theoretical frameworks, and methods of qualitative research for consumer and management studies.
 Students will develop their capacity to conduct qualitative research through the development of an original qualitative research project.

-The summer seminar project has the objective to start familiarizing students with the research process.
-Students will prepare and submit a research piece drawing on techniques acquired in the research methods courses.
+The supervised research project familiarizes students with the research process.
+Students will prepare and submit a supervised research piece drawing on techniques acquired in the research methods courses.